 As people who are really passionate about skin care, it’s natural that the more we learn about it, the more questions we have!
-In Skin Care FAQ, our new ongoing series, we’ll be taking every week one of the top-searched skin care questions and bringing it to top dermatologists, aestheticians, and skin care specialists to give you the most complete and accurate answer.
+In our Skin Care FAQ series, we try to answer one of the top-searched skin care questions with insights from top dermatologists, aestheticians, and skin care specialists to give you the most complete and accurate answer.

 There are two kinds of pimples: There are the ones that show up and look really unsightly but don’t really hurt that much and tend to go away in a few days.
 Then there are the ones that aren’t that visible but feel like a super sore volcano is about to erupt inside of your face.
 The latter is what we like to call hormonal acne.
-And it can be a real b*tch.
+And it can be a real pain.

 How To Identify Hormonal Acne

 Hormonal acne often occurs right before you get your period.
 “The reason that this happens is that hormonal fluctuations stimulate your oil glands to go into overdrive,” says Joshua Zeichner, the director of clinical and cosmetic dermatology at Mt.
 Sinai Hospital in New York City.
 “More oil means more shine on the skin, more blockages of your pores, and more food to feed acne, causing bacteria on the skin.”

 How To Treat Hormonal Acne

 Instead, treat the acne with a bevy of products that have salicylic acid, benzoyl peroxide, and tea tree oil.
-“Products with salicylic acid work by removing excess oil from the skin and helping to exfoliate dead cells from the skin surface, and this ultimately this keeps your pores clear,” says Zeichner.
+“Products with salicylic acid work by removing excess oil from the skin and helping to exfoliate dead cells from the skin surface, and this ultimately keeps your pores clear,” says Zeichner.
 “Benzoyl peroxide kills acne-causing bacteria, which promote inflammation and leads to breakouts.”
 Zeichner’s favorite products are the Aveeno Clear Complexion Foaming Cleanser and the La Roche Posay Effaclar Duo.